ace-uentum/liverJAC/README.md

 # Survival Prediction in Liver Cirrhosis Patients Using LiverJAC Model – Deep Neural Networks

-This repository contains the implementation of **LiverJAC**, a deep neural network designed to predict survival outcomes for patients with liver cirrhosis.
-The model leverages clinical data and uses PyTorch for training and evaluation.

 This repository contains the implementation of LIVERJAC, a deep neural network model design for predicting survival outcomes for patients with liver cirrhosis.
 It used Pytorch for training and evaluation.